hpdobrica/digital-garden-public/CAP Theorem.md

 ## Consistency

-In essence, in order for [[Public/Database]] to be consistent, it must always respond to requests with either latest data, or with errors.
+In essence, in order for [[Database]] to be consistent, it must always respond to requests with either latest data, or with errors.

 In order for strong consistency to happen in a [[Distributed System]], the update must be applied to all nodes at the same time (This means that read replicas are not strongly consistent - special logic is needed to handle replication lag).